Pediatric Hematology & Oncology Program

-Our dedicated pediatric hematologists and oncologists in the Yale Pediatric Hematology and Oncology Program provide care for children with all forms of cancer and blood diseases, including leukemia, malignant tumors and lymphomas, as well as sickle cell disease, hemophilia, coagulation abnormalities and platelet disorders.
-Our participation in the Children’s Oncology Group studies makes it possible to provide the most current and advanced treatment regimens to children with any form of cancer, common or rare.
+The dedicated pediatric hematologists and oncologists of the Yale Pediatric Hematology and Oncology Program provide comprehensive and compassionate care for children with all forms of cancer and blood diseases, including leukemia, malignant tumors and lymphomas, as well as sickle cell disease, hemophilia, coagulation abnormalities, and platelet disorders.
+Our program utilizes a team approach to care, and is active in research that seeks to advance the diagnosis and treatment of pediatric cancer and blood diseases.

 Cure rates continue to rise for children with cancer.
 At Yale, we are determined that more and more children will survive, and that they will thrive.
 We work to design treatments that cause less discomfort to patients in the short term and fewer serious complications in the long term.

 Leukemia in Children

 Leukemia (cancer of the bone marrow) affects children differently from adults; many types are more treatable in pediatric patients than adults.Read more